LocaNet/nagios-plugin-check-udp-icmp/README.md

 Requirements:

-	The script requires the Nagios::Plugin Perl module.
+	The script requires the Monitoring::Plugin Perl module.